Private Sector Development

 Business development services (BDS) are vital to a strong economy, as they facilitate solutions for companies and increase their competitiveness.
 This is especially of importance for SME which normally have no easy access to such services.
 Eco Emploi programme addresses this in the areas of Entrepreneurship, Innovation and Green Economy, including a special focus to address Women Economic Empowerment.

 One fundamental service promoted with Eco Emploi is the Nucleus Approach as a service of the Sector Associations in cooperation with PSF and the Chambers.
-10 to 15 entrepreneurs of a sector meet in Nucleus groups with the facilitating support of a counselor to identify and discuss common problems and jointly work on solutions.
+10 to 15 entrepreneurs of a sector meet in Nucleus groups with the facilitating support of a counsellor to identify and discuss common problems and jointly work on solutions.
 This allows sharing experience, developing joint projects and share costs in their implementation.
 The Nucleus Approach has proven a strong service around the world, also as a tool to strengthen the Associations.

 Entrepreneurship and business trainings following the CEFE approach (Competency Based Economy and Formation of Entrepreneurs) or the PREMA service (Profitable Resource Efficient Management) organized through sector associations.
 In cooperation with kLab, the “knowledge lab” of the Chamber of ICT, young entrepreneurs are supported to start their business with innovative ICT technologies, providing demand-oriented solutions for SME in the country.